GreptimeTeam/greptimeai/README.md

 #### LangChain

 LangChain provides a callback system that allows you to hook into the various stages of your LLM application.
-Import GreptimeCallbackHandler, which helps to collect metrics and traces to GreptimeCloud.
+Assuming you're using LangChain to empower your Application, what you need to do is just initiate GreptimeCallbackHandler as the following:

 ```python
 from greptimeai.langchain.callback import GreptimeCallbackHandler